Helix Code Sandboxes

 • Docker

-macOS is not currently supported for running sandboxes.
+macOS and Windows are not supported for running sandboxes.
+The sandbox requires Linux with Docker.

 Configure Inference Providers

-After installation, configure external inference providers through the Admin Panel:
+After installation, configure AI providers through AccountAI Providers:

 • Anthropic (Claude)